 Just to give you an idea of how long that propane will last, 1 lb. of propane when burned will produce 21,600 BTU.
 So if you have a 6000 BTU/hr heater, this will run for roughly 3.5 hours straight.
 Keep this in mind as the price of the cans will add up fast!
 Luckily, these heaters get hot.
 So you should not need to be running them the whole night.
 All the more reason to have good insulation!

-Because these are wall-mounted units, you will be required to hook them up to a separate propane tank using fuel lines and regulators.
-You won’t be able to move it around since it will be built into the wall.
-As a benefit, you will never have to worry about tipping this heater over!
+Because these are floor mounted units, you won’t be able to move it around.
+But as a benefit, you will never have to worry about tipping this heater over!

 Safety Considerations For Propane Heaters